 The effect of this project is to make the car move by reading the key value of the IR remote control.
-In addition, an LED is added to indicate that the IR signal has been successfully received.
+Additionally, the LED on pin 13 will blink to indicate the successful reception of the IR signal.

 1. Import the IRremote library, you can install it from the Library Manager.